qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 * There is a noticeable difference between engines that try to do a single HNSW index and those with multiple segments.
 Single-segment leads to higher RPS but lowers the precision and higher indexing time. `Qdrant` allows you to configure the number of segments to achieve your desired goal.
 * `Redis` does better than the others while using one thread only.
 When we just use a single thread, the bottleneck might be the client, not the server, where `Redis`'s custom protocol gives it an advantage.
 But it is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
 * `Elasticsearch` is typically way slower than all the competitors, no matter the dataset and metric.

-## How to reproduce the benchmark

-The source code is available on [Github](https://github.com/qdrant/vector-db-benchmark) and has a README file describing the process of running the benchmark for a specific engine.

-## How to contribute

-We made the benchmark Open Source because we believe that it has to be transparent.
-We could have misconfigured one of the engines or just done it inefficiently.
-If you feel like you could help us out, check out the [benchmark repository](https://github.com/qdrant/vector-db-benchmark).